lucialayr/TidyTuesday/README.md

 ## TidyTuesday Contributions

-This repository contains my weekly contributions to the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) project, where I explore data visualization techniques using R and the tidyverse.
+This repository contains my contributions to the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) project, where I explore data visualization techniques using R and the tidyverse.

 ### Featured Visualizations